-Imogen’s talk will also feature exciting interactive demos that show how their software is helping leading retailers, such as Samsung, to offer safe retail experiences that enable social distancing through virtual queueing, appointment scheduling and contactless BOPIS pickup experiences.
+Imogen’s talk will also feature exciting interactive demos that show how their software is helping leading retailers, such as Samsung, to offer safe retail experiences that enable social distancing through virtual queueing software, appointment scheduling software and contactless BOPIS/click and collect pickup experiences.

 So you don’t have to wait, below is a summary of some of the material she will cover – but make sure you tune in to hear more insights.